-- 1. Read back through the notes you made about Climate Change at GCSE. - 2.
+- Read back through the notes you made about Climate Change at GCSE, and any further reading you did from the information in Step 2 of your preparation of A Level. - 2.
 Take time to consider your own position in the Climate Change debate and how this might influence the way you interpret the information that is presented to you.
 Are you completely impartial?
 Could your views on the climate debate have been influenced by the media?